NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 1.md

 Immediately the Spirit *impelled Him _to go_ out into the wilderness.

 ###### 13
-And He was in the wilderness forty days being tempted by Satan; and He was with the wild beasts, and the angels were ministering to Him.Jesus Preaches in Galilee
+And He was in the wilderness forty days being tempted by Satan; and He was with the wild beasts, and the angels were ministering to Him.

+### Jesus Preaches in Galilee

 ###### 14
 Now after John had been taken into custody, Jesus came into Galilee, preaching the gospel of God,